 W Series has appointed 25-year-old racer, Naomi Schiff, to its team as Diversity and Inclusion Ambassador.

-- Racing driver Naomi Schiff becomes W Series Diversity and Inclusion Ambassador
+- Racing driver turned presenter Naomi Schiff becomes W Series Diversity and Inclusion Ambassador

 - W Series’ 2019-season driver joins London-based team full-time